anicholakos/complete_fxos_tutorial/source/episode02.rst

 being connected to the Internet.
 However, if your application makes use of some public API or external web service, you will need to be connected.

-The Firefox Marketplace which we shall see in a later episode supports listing of both Hosted and Packaged Applications.
+The Firefox Marketplace, which we shall see in a later episode, supports listing of both hosted and packaged applications.

 .. index:: ajax, API